FCOO/jquery-base-slider/README.md

 JSON-record with id or buttons for first, previous, (now,) next, and last value

     options.buttons = {
+        value: {buttonList},
-        from: {buttonList},
+        from : {buttonList},
         to   : {buttonList}
     }
     {buttonList} = {
         firstBtn        : element or string,
+        previousPageBtn : element or string,
+        previousShiftBtn: element or string,
-        previousBtn: element or string,
+        previousBtn     : element or string,
         nowBtn          : element or string,
         nextBtn         : element or string,
+        nextShiftBtn    : element or string,
+        nextPageBtn     : element or string,
         lastBtn         : element or string
     }

 ## Methods